Sharon Lockhart, 2018

 Photo: Alex Slade

-Building on models of collective living and engagement, Lockhart and BAC is hosting a three-week summer residency for six girls on a farm on northern Gotland August 6-26th, 2018.
-During this time, Lockhart and her team will be living together with the young women, forming a collective household where they are creating a community based on trust and respect in the shared duties, joys, and responsibilities of creating a home and new collaborative works of art in the form of film, photos and textile.
+Building on models of collective living and engagement, Lockhart and BAC hosted a three-week summer residency for six girls on a farm on northern Gotland August 6-26th, 2018.
+During this time, Lockhart and her team lived together with the young women, forming a collective household where they created a community based on trust and respect in the shared duties, joys, and responsibilities of creating a home and new collaborative works of art in the form of film, photos and textile.

 Once they age out of the Youth Sociotherapy Centre, the girls are separated from friends with whom they spent most of their young lives.
-At the residency on Gotland the girls are focussing on working towards their own imagined futures.
-They are participating in a program of workshops that will teach them skills they will need to navigate adult life: cooking, organizing a home and developing their speaking and writing – also in English.
-Activities include workshops with local artists, architects, and designers.
-The girls are working with architect Jenny Lundahl, textile designer Gunila Axén, potter Eva-Marie Kothe, as well as choreographer Camilla Båge, to learn how to create scale models for collective living, mathematics furniture restoring, pottery and movement.
+At the residency on Gotland the girls focused on working towards their own imagined futures.
+They participated in a program of workshops that taught them skills they will need to navigate adult life: cooking, organizing a home and developing their speaking and writing – also in English.
+Activities included workshops with local artists, architects, and designers.
+The girls worked with architect Jenny Lundahl, textile designer Gunila Axén, potter Eva-Marie Kothe, as well as choreographer Camilla Båge, to learn how to create scale models for collective living, mathematics furniture restoring, pottery and movement.

-At group dinners hosted by the collective, visiting lecturers like the architect Kerstin Kärnekull and artist Matts Leiderstam are presenting informal talks centered on Sweden’s unique history of alternative living.
-The young women have taken a short course with the astronomer Gunnar Welin to gain new tools to observe and absorb the landscape and sky in a new environment.
-Lena Pasternak, director Baltic Centre for Writers and Translators, organized a discussion on the daily life of a writer and poetry reading with the polish resident writers Krystyna Dąbrowska and Pawel Śpiewak.
+At group dinners hosted by the collective, visiting lecturers like the architect Kerstin Kärnekull and artist Matts Leiderstam were presenting informal talks, centered on Sweden’s unique history of alternative living.
+The young women took a short course with the astronomer Gunnar Welin to gain new tools to observe and absorb the landscape, as well as the sky, in a new environment.
+Lena Pasternak, director Baltic Centre for Writers and Translators, organised a discussion on the daily life of a writer and poetry reading with the polish resident writers Krystyna Dąbrowska and Pawel Śpiewak.

 Over the past twenty-five years, Sharon Lockhart has created an extensive body of work in photography and film.
 Many of her projects involve years of in-depth research and collaboration with particular communities, which result in the creation of both photographic series and films.
 Between 2013 and 2017, Sharon Lockhart spent time in Poland creating work, inspired by the life and work of Polish pedagogue Janus Korczak (1878-1942) whose radical philosophy focussed on the voice of the child – a thematic that has appeared throughout her practice since the early 1990s.
 During the course of her time in Poland Sharon Lockhart had an ongoing collaboration with the young women of the Social Therapy Centre of Rudzienko.
 This collaboration resulted in a film- and exhibition trilogy, where the latest work, The Little Review represented Poland in the 57th Venice Biennial in 2017.